vhbit/capnproto-rust/_posts/2014-01-04-zmq-explorers.md

 }
 ```

-The explorers randomly move withing the two-dimensional space
+Each explorer randomly moves within the two-dimensional space
-of the image, reporting the colors they observe,
+of the image, reporting the colors it observes,
 fudged by some noise.

 The collector maintains a grid that aggregates the reported observations: